-- 2) An Established Business Relationship with such person, and that person has not stated that he or she does not wish to receive Outbound Telephone Calls made by or on behalf of the Seller or Telemarketer. - B. Initiating any Outbound Telephone Call to a person when that person has previously stated that he or she does not wish to receive an Outbound Telephone Call made by or on behalf of either the Seller whose goods or services are being offered, or made by or on behalf of the charitable organization for which a charitable contribution is being solicited. - C. Abandoning any Outbound Telephone Call to a person by failing to connect the call to a live operator within two seconds of the person's completed greeting, unless the Settling Defendant proves that the following four conditions are met: - 1) The caller employs technology that ensures abandonment of no more than three percent of all calls answered by a person, measured over the duration of a single calling campaign, if less than thirty days, or separately over each successive 30-day period or portion thereof that the campaign continues;

-2) The caller, for each telemarketing call placed, allows the telephone to ring for at least fifteen second or four rings before disconnecting an unanswered call;

-3) Whenever a live operator is not available to speak with the person answering the call within two seconds after the person's completed greeting, the caller promptly plays a recorded message that states the name and telephone number of the seller or charitable organization on whose behalf the call was placed; and
+- 1) Obtained the express agreement, in writing, of such person to place calls to that person-such written agreement must clearly evidence such person's authorization that calls made by or on behalf of the Seller may be placed to that person, and must include the telephone number to which the calls may be placed and the signature of that person; or - 2) An Established Business Relationship with such person, and that person has not stated that he or she does not wish to receive Outbound Telephone Calls made by or on behalf of the Seller. - B. Initiating any Outbound Telephone Call to a person when that person has previously stated that he or she does not wish to receive an Outbound Telephone Call made by or on behalf of either the Seller whose goods or services are being offered, or made by or on behalf of the charitable organization for which a charitable contribution is being solicited. - C. Abandoning any Outbound Telephone Call to a person by failing to connect the call to a live operator within two seconds of the person's completed greeting, unless the Settling Defendant proves that the following four conditions are met: - 1) The caller employs technology that ensures abandonment of no more than three percent of all calls answered by a person, measured over the duration of a single calling campaign, if less than thirty days, or separately over each successive 30-day period or portion thereof that the campaign continues; - 2) The caller, for each telemarketing call placed, allows the telephone to ring for at least fifteen seconds or four rings before disconnecting an unanswered call; - 3) Whenever a live operator is not available to speak with the person answering the call within two seconds after the person's completed greeting, the caller promptly plays a

-4) The caller retains records, in accordance with 16 C.F.R. § 310.5(b) - (d), establishing compliance with the preceding three conditions.

-- D. Failing to disclose truthfully, promptly and in a clear and conspicuous manner, the identity of the Seller, that the purpose of the call is to sell goods or services, and the nature of the goods or services. - E. Failing to transmit or cause to be transmitted to any Caller Identification Service in use by a recipient of a telemarketing call: (i) the telephone number of the telemarketer making the call, or the telephone number for customer service of the seller on whose behalf the call is made; and, (ii) when made available by the telemarketer's carrier, the name of the telemarketer or seller to any Caller Identification Service in use by a recipient of a telemarketing call. - F. Violating the Telemarketing Sales Rule, 16 C.F.R.
+- recorded message that states the name and telephone number of the seller or charitable organization on whose behalf the call was placed; and - 4) The caller retains records, in accordance with 16 C.F.R. § 310.5(b)-(d), establishing compliance with the preceding three conditions. - D. Failing to disclose truthfully, promptly and in a clear and conspicuous manner the identity of the Seller, that the purpose of the call is to sell goods or services, and the nature of the goods or services. - E. Failing to transmit or cause to be transmitted to any Caller Identification Service in use by a recipient of a telemarketing call: (i) the telephone number of the telemarketer making the call, or the telephone number for customer service of the seller on whose behalf the call is made; and, (ii) when made available by the telemarketer's carrier, the name of the telemarketer or seller to any Caller Identification Service in use by a recipient of a telemarketing call. - F. Violating the Telemarketing Sales Rule, l6 C.F.R.
 Part 310, a copy of which is attached to this Order as Attachment A.